 Office: Niebuhr Hall, 4

 Fax: (630) 617-6157

 As director of the Niebuhr Center, Dr. Ronald Beauchamp helps faith-motivated students find their vocational calling through academic courses, international study away courses, internships and various service-learning and ministry opportunities.
 He has traveled with students to Jamaica, Italy and Senegal to do service projects and explore diverse faith traditions.
 Dr. Beauchamp teaches in the Religious Studies department, Honors Program and Intercultural Studies Program.
-For more than 20 years, Dr. Beauchamp has worked in higher education and for the last decade he served as a bi-vocational pastor in the Chicago area.
+For more than 20 years, Dr. Beauchamp has worked in higher education and for more than a decade he served as a bi-vocational pastor in the Chicago area.
 He received his B.S. from Elmhurst College, M.S. from Western Illinois University and his master of divinity degree and doctor of ministry degree in leadership development from Northern Baptist Theological Seminary.
 He successfully completed his second doctoral degree in higher education and organizational change from Benedictine University with a focus on the discernment process of traditional-age college students.
 As an avid life learner, Dr. Beauchamp has embarked on a third degree, a Ph.D. in the field of interfaith, from the Chicago Theological Semnary on the campus of the University of Chicago.
-He is an honorary member of Omicron Delta Kappa, Phi Beta Delta, Theta Alpha Kappa and Alpha Phi Alpha Fraternity, Inc. He resides in Wheaton with his wife LaVerne, daughter Autumn and son Adam.
+He is an honorary member of Omicron Delta Kappa, Phi Beta Delta, Theta Alpha Kappa and an active member of Alpha Phi Alpha Fraternity, Inc. He resides in Wheaton with his wife LaVerne, daughter Autumn and son Adam.

 Assistant Director and Adjunct Faculty